 HFC College Store works with textbook wholesale companies to secure additional copies of used books, or books that may not have been available during our campus buyback period.
-We also work with textbook wholesalers to help us buy more textbooks from Henry Ford College students when Henry Ford College instructors havent specified a certain textbook to be used again the following semester.
+We also work with textbook wholesalers to help us buy more textbooks from My University students when My University instructors haven't specified a certain textbook to be used again the following semester.
 We rely on textbook wholesalers to purchase these books from students and for redistribution to other universities that are using the text.
-However, as there are costs involved with wholesalers, those texts are typically bought back at a lower wholesale rate (which are most often lower than our standard buyback rates).close window
+However, as there are costs involved with wholesalers, those texts are typically bought back at a lower "wholesale" rate (which are most often lower than our standard buyback rates).close window

 Tips on Searching for Textbooks

 At HFC College Store, you can easily locate textbooks by using our outstanding search functionality.
 The most unique and most effective way to locate your textbooks would be to search by course.
 However, HFC College Store also gives you the option to search using the ISBN, the author's name or even the title of the textbook.
 If you choose to search by ISBN, make sure you type the 10 or 13 digit number correctly, without any dashes.
 If you choose to search by Author, we suggest you specify only the last name from the Author's name.
 For example, conduct a search for "Smith" to find all titles by Jonathan Smith.
 If you choose to search by title, we suggest you specify exact wording of the title.
 This includes the use of articles such as A, AN, AND, and THE.
 When searching for author or title, if an exact match is not found, the closest match to your criteria will display.close window